Thunder Ceptor

-is a 3D rail shooter arcade game that was released by Namco in 1986.
-It usurped both Libble Rabble and Toy Pop (the latter of which was released earlier in 1986) as the company's most powerful 8-bit arcade games, was the first game from them to use an analogue (360-degree) joystick.
+is a 1986 third-person shooter video game developed and published by Namco for arcades.
+It was released only in Japan in July 1986.
 A stereoscopic 3-D sequel, 3-D Thunder Ceptor II, was released towards the end of the year.

 Gameplay

 The player blasting away at enemies in the game's first level.

 The player must take control of the eponymous Thunder Ceptor, a hyper-way fighter ship developed by the Federal Troops, which is equipped with a rapid-fire zapper cannon, and rocket artillery napalm bombs – it can possess up to five of these bombs at a time, and they will be replenished at the end of each command.
 It also has a radar (which is displayed in the centre of the screen), and its progress ("WAY") is displayed up at the top of the screen, along with its energy ("POWER") and its bomb ("ARMS").
 Its condition is also displayed in the top-left corner of the screen (usually with an image of its blueprints), but shall change to say "CAUTION" or "ENERGY EMPTY" when a formation attack is heading towards it or it is reduced to four bars of power.